claytoncollie/tracking-code-for-google-analytics/README.md

 1. Clone the repository to your `wp-content/plugins/` directory.

-`git clone git@github.com:claytoncollie/google-analytics-tracking-code.git`
+`git clone git@github.com:claytoncollie/tracking-code-for-google-analytics.git`

 2. Navigate into the directory.

-`cd google-analytics-tracking-code`
+`cd tracking-code-for-google-analytics`

 3. Install Composer dependencies.